fastify/fastify/docs/Reference/Server.md

 <a id="factory-gen-request-id"></a>

 Function for generating the request-id.
-It will receive the incoming request as a parameter and it needs to return an unique id for a single request.
-Server will be crashed if this method throw any errors out.
+It will receive the incoming request as a parameter.
+Fastify won't verify this function executes correctly, and we expect this function to be error free.

 + Default: `value of 'request-id' header if provided or monotonically increasing integers`